How to Increase Your Blog Reach with Pinterest

 So what happens after this?

-There will definitely need to be a Part Two — A more in-depth review for Pinterest, Tailwind, Tailwind Tribes and BoardBooster.
+There will definitely need to be a Part Two — A more in-depth review for Pinterest, Tailwind and Tailwind Tribes.

-And ideally, I’d love to create a tutorial showing how my schedulers are actually set up.
+And ideally, I’d love to create a tutorial showing how I have my scheduler set up.
 With screen shots and everything.
 I’m hoping that might be beneficial for any other newbies out there.

-And I’d also like to provide more details on my manual pinning methodology – How much of it do I still do, given the fact that I’m now using two pinning schedulers.
+I’d also like to provide more details on my manual pinning methodology – How much of it I still do, given the fact that I’m now using a scheduler.
 Also, what is my personal strategy for deciding what to manually pin where.

 More to come, and stay tuned for Part Two of this experiment —

 Thanks for reading, and please let me know what you think!!

 No really — I LOVE receiving comments — So hit me up, why dontcha?!?